tmchilvers/Data-Structures-Study-Guide/StudyGuide.md

 # Arrays
-An array is a collection of individual data values with two distingishing characteristics:
+An array (abstract data type) is a collection of individual data values with two distinguishing characteristics:
-* Any array ordered.
+* Any array is ordered.
 You must be able to count off the values: here is the first, here is the second, and so on.
 * An array is homogeneous.
 Every value in the array must have the same type.
 ## Arrays as data structures

 ### Benefits
+* Multiple data items of same data type can be accessed using single name
-*
+* Can implement matrices
+* Can be implemented other data structures
 ### Disadvantages
 ### How to create/initialize an array
 * As with any other variable, arrays must be declared before you use them.
 In C++, the most common syntax for declaring an array variable looks like this: